 So, I’m totally confused here.
 Why, if you didn’t like excelerol would you order it again???
 I checked your profile and it looks like you ordered a 90 capsule supply and a 30 capsule supply in the same month.
 That looks super shady if you ask me.
 If it doesn’t work for you, that is fine.
 It is your opinion.
 Maybe you need to go to a doctor and take heavier drugs dude?There are loads of people who it does work for.
 Me included.
 Some might not react to it right away.
 It took me almost 3 months to get the full effects.
 Diet and exercise are key factors.
 Read Spark: The Revolutionary New Science of Exercise and the Brain Spark: The Revolutionary New Science of Exercise and the Brain.
 Stop hating on something just because it didn’t make you any smarter.
 I love excelerol.

-And I looked @ this guy, and noticed he’d left similar comments in response to other negative reviews of Excelerol, which you can see HERE, HERE, and HERE.
-Yet, despite his claim of having a company with over 30 people who all use it because it works so well, he’s never written his own “verified” review of Excelerol, which would seem like the most logical thing to do if it works so well for you.
+Yet, despite his claim of having a company with over 30 people who all use it because it works so well, he’s never written his own “verified” review of Excelerol, which would seem like the most logical thing to do if it works so well for him, right?.
 Instead he just tries to discredit the negative reviews.
 I find that to be strange.
 It makes me wonder if he’s directly connected to Excelerol somehow?

 Now, I have no proof that any of these people are directly involved with the makers of Excelerol, but their behavior makes me speculate, and it makes me question the veracity of Excelerol and their claims even more.
 There are plenty of positive reviews of Excelerol on other blogs, I’ve linked to them before.
 And, as I write this, the 5 & 4-star reviews on Amazon far outnumber the 1 & 2-star reviews.
 So why do some people feel the need to go after and try to shut down the negative reviews?
 Hmmmm?